Cavity Wall Insulation Savings – How Much Can be Saved and What are the Options Available?

 blog divider bottom

-For some property investors, installing or renovating cavity wall insulation will be relatively inexpensive.
+For some property investors, cavity wall insulation savings will be easy to generate, considering the installation project itself will be relatively inexpensive.
 However, for others, especially in the current climate, extra capital will be needed.
 This will be particularly true if the installation forms part of a wider refurbishment or sustainability project.

-When taking on a refurbishment project, it is important to understand your financial options.
-Specialist lending can help complete renovations in a timely manner, as funds can be with you in as little as three days.
+When taking on a refurbishment project, it is important for investors to understand their financial options.
+Specialist lending can help complete renovations in a timely manner, as funds can be issued in as little as three days.

-Refurbishment bridging loans, for example, can be a quick and efficient way to finance a cavity wall insulation project.
-It gives you the opportunity to improve one or multiple assets in your property portfolio by completing multiple improvements in one sweep.
+Refurbishment bridging loans, for example, can be a quick and efficient way to finance a cavity wall insulation project amongst other things.
+It gives borrowers the opportunity to improve one or multiple assets in their property portfolio by completing multiple improvements in one sweep.

 We have plenty of experience with these kinds of refurbishment loans.
-We work alongside you or your broker to meet deadlines and move your project along.
-By underwriting from day one, we can offer you incredibly flexible financial products.
-Even for complex cases that high street lenders might shy away from.
+We work alongside investors or their brokers to meet deadlines and move their project along.
+By underwriting from day one, we can offer incredibly flexible financial products.
+Even for complex cases that high street lenders would struggle to process due to their tick box driven lending criteria.

 The Complete Guide to